fricciardi/datetime2/docs/timeofday.rst

    These attributes are read-only numbers.
 The first two are integers; the last one is a Python Fraction.
-The three attributes will respect the value requirements of the main constructor.
+The three attributes will respect the value requirements listed in the default constructor description.

 An instance of the :class:`WesternTime` class has the following methods: